Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Teledyne Printed Circuit Technology at its Hudson facility, reporting 72 affected workers.
+The largest notice was filed by Teledyne Printed Circuit Technology at its Hudson facility, reporting 72 affected workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across New Hampshire, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across New Hampshire, with filings falling below both recent and year-ago levels.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Hampshire.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Hampshire WARN notices, browse layoffs by state, or download the full dataset.